-FEICA has published several guidance documents and recommendations to help producers and users of food contact adhesives such as packaging converters and their downstream users as well as other stakeholders, such as legislators.
+FEICA has published guidance documents and recommendations to help producers and users of paper and packaging adhesives such as packaging converters, their downstream users and other stakeholders, such as legislators.

 - Terminology and definitions to be used in the context of adhesives in the recycling of packaging (2021)

 - Adhesives under the scope of the EU Single-Use Plastic Directive (EU) 2019/904 (2021)

 - FEICA Position Paper on biodegradability and compostability of packaging adhesives (2020).